PanosPetras/TicTacToeAI/README.md

 # TicTacToeAI
-A simple tic tac toe game running on console.
+A simple tic tac toe game running on the command line.

 Made in Visual Studio 2019 using C++.